mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Principle of bivalence
 The principle of bivalence states that every proposition has exactly one of the two truth value - it is either true or false.

+## Proof
+A proof is sufficient evidence or a sufficient argument for the truth of a proposition.
+In any area of mathematics defined by a set of axioms (assumptions), a proof is an argument establishing a theorem of that area via accepted rules of inference starting from the axioms and from other previously established theorems.
+The subject of logic, in particular proof theory, formalizes and studies the notion of formal proof.

 ## Proof by exhaustion
 Proof by exhaustion (aka proof by cases, proof by case analysis, complete induction, brute force method) is a method of mathematical proof in which the statement to be proved is split into a finite number of cases or sets of equivalent cases and each type of case is checked to see if the proposition in question holds.
 This is a method of direct proof.